frederik-andersen/micropython-ePaperWeatherStation/README.md

 This project is a weather station built using MicroPython on a Raspberry Pi Pico W and a Waveshare 5.65-inch ePaper display.
 It fetches and displays weather data for a specified location.

 ## Screenshot
 The device shows the weather data for Now, +4 hours, +8 hours, and tomorrow at 12:00.
 The small images are loaded from flash, the big image is fetched from my personal API.
-Code for the API will be uploaded at a later time.
-But feel free to use it as is.
 The reason the big images are in the API is because there is not enough storage on the flash.
+Feel free to use the api as is if you dont want to host your own.
 <p align="left">
   <img src="https://github.com/frederik-andersen/micropython-ePaperWeatherStation/blob/main/screenshots/IMG_0831.jpeg" width="600">
 </p>